AndreaNardinocchi/placemark/README.md

   },
 ```

-the Swagger documentation would finally show for the user, category, and placemark endpoints, and would be available for testing on a local server (ex. http://localhost:3000/documentation):
+the Swagger documentation would finally display for the user, category, and placemark endpoints, and would be available for testing on a local server (ex. http://localhost:3000/documentation):

 ![alt text](image-28.png)